 Not Getting Enough Sleep

 A habit that might not seem too bad but actually is extremely detrimental to one’s health is not getting enough sleep.
 When you sleep, your body is working to support healthy brain function and maintain your physical health.
 Sleep deprivation is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.
-Studies show that a good night’s sleep improves learning, keeps you well rested, and deters the feeling of being sluggish.
+Studies show that a good night’s sleep improves learning, sharpens your judgement, and keeps you from feeling miserably sluggish.
 As we get older, the amount of sleep we get begins to lower, but remember 8-9 hours a day is the right amount of sleep for any adult.

 Try going to sleep earlier in order to get a full 8 hours.
 If you work later in the day, try to avoid naps, which could stop you from going to sleep.
 Have you tried a warm drink before you go to bed?
 What about cooling your room?
-There is a lot of small things you can do in order to help you get a better nights sleep.
-Here are 15 scientific based ideas to help get you a better night’s sleep.
+There are a lot of small things you can do in order to help you get a better night’s sleep.
+Here are 15 science-backed ideas to help get you a better night’s sleep.

 Since insurance is often times overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
 So if you have any questions or concerns, comment below and your question may be the topic of our next video!